frictionlessdata/datapackage/revisioning-data/index.md

 -------------

 In its simplest form copy-on-write (CoW) would copy entire DB on each change.
-However, this is cleary very inefficient and hence one usually restricts the copy-on-write to relevant changed "objects".
+However, this is clearly very inefficient and hence one usually restricts the copy-on-write to relevant changed "objects".
 The advantage of doing this is that it limits the the changes we have to store (in essence objects unchanged between revision X and revision Y get "merged"